hspaay/iotc.openweathermap/README.md

-# IoTConnect OpenWeatherMap
+# OpenWeatherMap

-This demonstration project written in golang publishes weather information onto an MQTT message bus following the IoTConnect standard.
+This demonstration project written in golang publishes weather information onto an MQTT message bus following the IoTDomain standard.
 It obtains current weather using openweathermap.

 ## Dependencies

-This publisher does not have any further dependencies, other than listed in the iotc.golang README.md
+This publisher does not have any further dependencies, other than listed in the iotdomain-go README.md

 ## Configuration